Our Work

 Waterton Biosphere Reserve Association’s Building Resilience for Bats project was created in 2019 in a collaborative effort to help bats provincially.
 Our outreach and data are helping raise awareness of bat conservation and are contributing important information on known roost sites in southwestern Alberta.

-Since 2020, Waterton Biosphere Region’s (WBR) conservation staff have helped landowners to identify and monitor maternity roosts for bats.
+Waterton Biosphere Region’s (WBR) conservation staff have helped landowners to identify and monitor maternity roosts for bats.
 To correspond with when mother bats have flightless pups in the colony, our primary survey window for roost counts runs from early June to mid July.
 Maternity roost counts follow the Alberta Community Bat Program protocol where participants (i.e., biologist, landowner, other volunteers) count bats leaving the suspected roost exit for one hour after sunset.
 When guano (bat poop) is accessible, we collect a sample for lab analysis of the bat species using the roost.
-We are sometimes able to get a sense of bat species in the area using bat detectors like the one shown to the left.
+We are sometimes able to get a sense of bat species in the area using bat detectors like the one shown to the right.

 Occasional visits are also held with landowners at properties known to support bats but where specific roost locations are unclear or when we want to sample guano from a new roost location after the count window had closed.
 These visits provide an opportunity to explore bat habitat in the area, discuss ways to maintain or improve habitat for bats on a given property, and sometimes employ the bat detectors to identify possible species using the area.